Approaching a Bristol model: Open questions related to the Bristol model

 \subsection{Weak choice principles}

-\begin{question} Does $\DC$ hold in the Bristol model? \end{question} \begin{question} Are there any free ultrafilters on $\omega$ in the Bristol model? \end{question} \begin{question} Does $M_\alpha\models\KWP_{\alpha*}$? \end{question} \begin{question} Are there any choice principles that can be forced over the Bristol model? \end{question} \begin{question} Is countable choice true in the Bristol model?
+\begin{question} Does $\DC$ hold in the Bristol model?\footnote{In an upcoming work with Jonathan Schilhan we answer this question to the positive.
+In particular, countable choice holds in the Bristol model.
+We do not know about $\AC_\WO$.} \end{question} \begin{question} Are there any free ultrafilters on $\omega$ in the Bristol model? \end{question} \begin{question} Does $M_\alpha\models\KWP_{\alpha*}$? \end{question} \begin{question} Are there any choice principles that can be forced over the Bristol model? \end{question} \begin{question} Is countable choice true in the Bristol model?
 If so, is $\AC_\WO$, the axiom of choice for families that can be well-ordered, true?
 (Note that this will provide a positive answer about $\DC$, as well as the lifting of elementary embeddings for measurable cardinals.) \end{question} \begin{question} Say that $A$ is \textit{$x$-amorphous} if it cannot be well-ordered, and it cannot be written as the union of two sets that are not well-orderable.
 That is, for some $\kappa$, $A$ is $\kappa$-amorphous.
 Are there any $x$-amorphous sets in the Bristol model? \end{question} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}